tensorflow/serving/tensorflow_serving/g3doc/setup.md

 <branchname>` to the `git clone` command.

-We will also want to match the build environment for that branch of code, by passing the `bazel_in_docker.sh` script the Docker development image we'd like to use.
+We will also want to match the build environment for that branch of code, by passing the `run_in_docker.sh` script the Docker development image we'd like to use.

 For example, to build version 1.10 of TensorFlow Serving: